shuppet/p6-oauth2-discord/README.md

-`OAuth::Discord` is a Perl 6 module for authenticating against Discord's OAuth2 API.
+`OAuth2::Discord` is a Perl 6 module for authenticating against Discord's OAuth2 API.